staticagesolutions/staticagesolutions/README.md

 	in the decade.</p>

  <p>I have started to work now as a Syscoin cryptocurrency developer and am bringing back the name for an organization
  	that is dedicated to making the Syscoin ecosystem the best and most secure it can be.
-We have two projects under our umbrella to start.
-Suscoin SUS and Uttkoin UTTKE both available on Pegasys DEX on the Syscoin NEVM network.
-Our first completed project was to bridge Suscoin to the UTXO chain of Syscoin to provide the highest security for long term storage.</p>
+We began with two projects under our umbrella but have been joined by SysLinks and DAOSYS.</p>